-The other debtors figure includes £1.571 million of deferred payments made in respect of care fees for clients in residential or nursing homes.
-Legislation allows the council to place a legal charge or to register an interest on the client's property and consequently the debt is covered by the value of the property.
+The other short-term debtors figure in note 21 includes £1.692 million of deferred payments at 31 March 2020 (£1.558 million at 31 March 2019) made in respect of care fees for clients in residential or nursing homes.
+No impairment allowance has been applied as legislation allows the council to place a legal charge or to register an interest on the client's property and so consequently the debt is covered by the value of the property.

-The council's exposure to credit risk is managed in accordance with its annual treasury management strategy which for 2017-18 was approved by the council in February 2017.
+The council's exposure to credit risk is managed in accordance with its annual treasury management strategy which for 2019-20 was approved by the council in February 2019.
 Amongst other controls, the strategy sets out the arrangements for managing credit risk (i.e. the risks of borrowers defaulting).
 The main controls used are: